MARINE AND COASTAL HUB DATA MANAGEMENT

-Hub data will be published through the University of Tasmania (using the Institute for Marine and Antarctic Studies, IMAS, data repository), which relies on the IMOS information infrastructure, or the eAtlas data repository (managed by the Australian Institute of Marine Science).
-IMAS and eAtlas will provide tools and workflows to support publication of Hub data.
+The Hub follows a distributed model for data publishing.
+Data may be published through the University of Tasmania (using the Institute for Marine and Antarctic Studies, IMAS, data repository), the eAtlas data repository (managed by the Australian Institute of Marine Science), or other endorsed Hub partner or discipline-specific repositories.

-The NESP Marine and Coastal Hub, through its origins in the previous NESP Marine Biodiversity and Tropical Water Quality Hubs, bring a broad and knowledgeable data management team to establish and build on existing principles, strategies, guidelines and infrastructure for both the Hub and as a key participant in the broader marine science community.
+The Marine and Coastal Hub, through its origins in the previous NESP Marine Biodiversity and Tropical Water Quality Hubs, brings a broad and knowledgeable data management team to establish and build on existing principles, strategies, guidelines and infrastructure for both the Hub and as a key participant in the broader marine science community.

 For further information or help on data management please contact the Hub Data Wranglers.